boostcon/cppnow_website/2016-conference/_posts/2016-03-22-keynote-announced.md

 C++Now is a very forward-looking conference.
 It's focused on cutting edge techniques that take advantage of the latest features of Standard C++ to see today what the libraries that we'll all be using tomorrow will look like.

 But with our tenth annual conference, we are also looking back at were it all began.
-In keeping with the forward-looking nature of the conference, our very first keynote was called "A Possible Future for Software Developement" and it was given my Sean Parent.
+In keeping with the forward-looking nature of the conference, our very first keynote was called "A Possible Future for Software Developement" and it was given by Sean Parent.

 ![Sean Parent](/images/sean_parent.jpeg)